Down Mexico Way

 “No, I don’t.
 I took a sabbatical.
 You know, flora and fauna, that’s my interests.
 I’m to study south Texas vegetation.
 And this murder investigation is my business.”

-Joseph frowned, “I’m certain that I don’t need your help.”
+Joseph frowned, “I’m certain I don’t need your help.”

 “Joe, I have just turned down more than ten million bucks for this property and as you so reminded me, it was my mother’s and father’s murder.
 I’m in on this.”

-Just then, Ava saw a woman at the white picket fence.
+Just then, Isabella saw a woman at the white picket fence.
 But where had she come from?
-There was no vehicle that she could have arrived in, only the helicopter.
+There was no vehicle she could have arrived in, only the helicopter.

-Ava looked at the woman calling from across the yard but Joseph Manning appeared not to hear her.
+Isabella looked across the yard but Joseph appeared not to hear her.